pyth-network/pyth-crosschain/target_chains/ethereum/sdk/stylus/README.md

 ```

-Another approach is not to  use the call functions but use the Pyth contract, that implment the IPyth functions
+Another approach is not to  use the call functions but use the Pyth contract, that implement the IPyth functions

 ```rust
 #![cfg_attr(not(test), no_std, no_main)]